August 2012 Mansehra Shia massacre: Background

 Religious extremism is prevalent in Pakistan.
 Members of the Shia community are targeted in a number of attacks against them in the country.
 There have been several Incidents of killing of Shia Muslims and bomb blasts in the Shia mosque in Pakistan.

 The sectarian violence incidents happened after the radical Islamisation policies of former military dictator General Zia-ul-Haq.
 A systematic ethnic cleansing of Shia community is being carried out in Pakistan administered Kashmir.

 Incident

 Three buses were travelling from Rawalpindi, Punjab to Gilgit, Gilgit Baltistan.
 On a section of the Karakoram Highway (KKH), in Mansehra District (an area dominated by Sunni tribes), 10 to 12 gunmen in military uniform flagged the buses for stopping.
 After the bus halted, the gunmen climbed on board and asked passengers for identification.
 They checked the identity cards of all the passengers.
 After which the gunmen dragged a group of Shia men.
 They were then sprayed with bullets from AK-47 Assault rifle.

 Response

-United Nations The UN secretary general Ban Ki-moon termed the massacre as "appalling".
+The United Nations Secretary General Ban Ki-moon termed the massacre as "appalling".